Sugar Maple Glacial Lake Station

 (2017-present/current)

 Inside the Breath is an ecotopian exploration of the biological properties of interconnection, and a long project set in I.N.T., the calendar era of our interspecies planetary future.
-The borderless future world of INT is based on the theories of Gloria Anzaldúa as modeled by octopuses, made possible by bacterial communication networks.
+The world of INT is rooted in the writings and archives of the queer Chicana writer and activist Gloria Anzaldúa as modeled by octopuses, made possible by bacterial communication networks.
+The increased multisensory and communicative faculties humans have in INT enable greater organizing with and accountability to all planetary creatures and systems.
 We are the climate.

 -----